borkdude/clojure-rust-graalvm/README.md

 # clojure-rust-graalvm-native

-An example of calling Rust from a Clojure program, which is then compiled with GraalVM to a native binary.
+An example of Clojure program calling a Rust library, all combined into one executable using GraalVM.
 It gets the amount of free memory via the [heim-rs](https://github.com/heim-rs/heim) library and prints it in EDN format.

 This repo is an adapted example of what is described in the README of the Rust